MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="pattern"></a>Muster

 11 Ziffern:

-- Zehn Ziffern
+- zehn Ziffern
-- Eine Prüfziffer
+- eine Prüfziffer

 ### <a name="checksum"></a>Prüfsumme